robertjd/okta.github.io/_source/_use_cases/api_access_management/index.md

 Centralizing the management of your APIs makes it easier for others to consume your API resources.
 Using Okta's OAuth-as-a-Service feature, API Access Management, provides many benefits:

-* Create one or more hosted authentication servers, which makes it easier to manage sets of API access for multiple client apps across many customer types.
+* Create one or more [Custom Authorization Servers](/standards/OAuth/index.html#authorization-servers), hosted on Okta.
+Custom Authorization Server makes it easier to manage sets of API access for multiple client apps across many customer types.
 * Create custom scopes and claims.
 Map your claims to the profiles in your user directory.
 * Tokens are passed instead of credentials.
 In addition, the JWT tokens carry payloads for user context.
 * Stay protected with security standards compliance.